firefox-devtools/debugger/CONTRIBUTING.md

 ### Organize a meetup :beer:

 Open source workshops are a great way to bring people together and contribute.
-The best thing about workshops is that it's the best way for new comers to make their first PR.
+The best thing about workshops is that it's the best way for newcomers to make their first PR.
 It's also a lot of fun!

 There's been four workshops so far.
 Two in New York, one in Tel Aviv, and one in Vancouver.